maxcarter/Crokinole/README.md

   <content>
 # Crokinole: The Forgotten Game

-Crokinole: The Forgotten Game is a Flash remake of the classic board game Crokinole.
+Crokinole: The Forgotten Game is a Flash remake of the classic tabletop game Crokinole.
 This game was created during Grade 12 Computer Science ICS4U at Superior Heights C&VS in Sault Ste.
 Marie, Ontario.
 The game was created using Action Script 3.0 and Adobe Flash Professional.

 ![Crokinole](https://raw.githubusercontent.com/maxcarter/crokinole/master/crokinole.jpg)